ESP32 Timers & Timer Interrupts

 My_timer = timerBegin(0, 80, true);

-To initialize the timer, we are using timerbegin function with the following variables.
-The first one is the number of the timer we want to use (from 0 to 3, since we have 4 hardware timers), the second one is the value of the prescaler and the last one is a flag indicating if the counter should count up (true) or down (false).
+To initialise the timer, we are using the ESP32 timerBegin function with the following variables.
+The first one is the number of the timer we want to use (from 0 to 3, since we have 4 hardware timers), the second one is the value of the prescaler, and the last one is a flag indicating if the counter should count up (true) or down (false).
 In this example, we are using timer 0 with the prescaler 80 and the counter to count up.

 timerAttachInterrupt(My_timer, &onTimer, true);

 Before enabling the timer, we need to attach it to an ISR, which will be executed when the interrupt is generated.
-This is done with a call to the timerAttachInterrupt function.
+This is done with a call to the ESP32 attachInterrupt Function.
 In this example, we have attached the ISR function called onTimer to the timer interrupt.

 timerAlarmWrite(My_timer, 1000000, true);

-timerAlarmWrite function is used to specify the counter value in which the timer interrupt should be generated.
+timerAlarmWrite function is used to specify the counter value at which the timer interrupt should be generated.
 So, for this example, we assume that we want to generate an interrupt each second, and thus we pass the value of 1000000 microseconds, which is equal to 1 second.
 For the third argument, we will pass the value true, so the counter will reload and thus the interrupt will be generated periodically.

 timerAlarmEnable(My_timer);